West Virginia History – MH3WV

 “. . .The destruction of these once magnificent forests in the 1880’s and stretching over a forty year period was “complete”.
 Virtually every tree on every mountain was cut down and hauled out by horse, steam rigger, or train.
 The logging companies that swarmed over the West Virginia mountains removed these trees “with pride”.
 This was the age of the Industrial Revolution – man’s superiority over nature.
 The days of the railroad, cattle and timber barons, and industrial giants like J.P.
 Morgan.
 ‘Progress was good.’
 ‘Nature existed to serve man’s superior intellect and needs. . . “

-Continue Reading at PATC’s “Logging the Forests of West Virginia” Webpage – Includes Multiple Photographs
+Explore information from PATC’s “Logging the Forests of West Virginia” Website to continue reading – Includes Multiple Photographs

 “Monongah” – 1907